 Casimir looked around his very own room in a boardinghouse in Grantville.
 Bed, table, a couple chairs, all well-made.
 He stepped out into the hallway, locking the door after him.
 Down the hall was a bathroom with running water and a flush toilet.
 Casimir checked his appearance in the finest mirror he had seen.
 He was on the short side, even for a down-timer.
-His hair was . . .
+His hair was light . . .

 We're very sorry, but this content is only available to current subscribers.